coderefinery/git-intro/content/browsing.md

 Then browse the project and explore commits and branches.
 Take notes and prepare questions.

 1. Browse the commit history: Are commit messages understandable?
-   (Hint: "Commit history" (like "25 commits") above the file list.)
+   (Hint: "Commit history", the clock symbol, above the file list)
 1. Compare the commit history with the network graph ("Insights" -> "Network").
 Can you find the branches?
 1. How can you find out when a recipe was last modified?
 1. How many changes did the Guacamole recipe receive (you find it under "sides")?
    Try to click on some of the commits to see what changed.
-   (Hint: "History" in the view of a single file.)
+   (Hint: "History" in the view of a single file)
 1. Which recipes include the ingredient "salt"?
    (Hint: the GitHub search.
 From the repository view, it should offer the filter "repo:coderefinery/recipe-book" by default.
 What if you